Family Coming With You CSPA

 If you have a child that wants to immigrate with you but is almost age 21 check whether you can invoke the Child Status Protection Act (CSPA).
 This act makes it possible to ‘freeze’ the aging of the child for a period.
 In other words: the clock can stop ticking for awhile.

-For the DV-program you can freeze a child’s age from the date the Registration Period started till the date Status Entrant Check is possible.
+For the DV-program you can freeze a child’s age from the Registration Period till the Status Entrant Check.
 This period is for CSPA purposes seen as ‘Entry Pending’.
-For the DV 2018 Program this period is probably (!) from October 1, 2016, till May 1st, 2017, in total 213 days.
+For the DV 2020 Program this period is probably (!) from October 1, 2018, till May 1st, 2019, in total 213 days.

 To figure out whether a child can benefit from the CSPA rule.